Junior Malanda

-Bernard Malanda-Adje (28 August 1994 – 10 January 2015), nicknamed Junior Malanda, was a Belgian professional footballer who last played for German club VfL Wolfsburg as a defensive midfielder.
+Bernard Malanda-Adje (28 August 1994 – 10 January 2015) known as his nickname Junior Malanda, was a Belgian professional footballer who played for German club VfL Wolfsburg as a defensive midfielder.

 He was a youth team player at Brussels, Anderlecht and Lille, going on to play in the reserve team of the latter.
 In 2012, he joined Zulte Waregem, and was a regular player as they finished runners-up of the 2012–13 Belgian Pro League.
 After that he was signed by Wolfsburg of the Bundesliga on a five-year contract, loaning him back for the first season before recalling him.
 He also represented Belgium up to under-21 level.

 Malanda died at the age of 20, when a car in which he was travelling crashed in northern Germany, killing him instantly.
 The crash was attributed to excessive speed and wet conditions.
 Over 1,000 mourners attended his funeral at the Basilica of the Sacred Heart in his native Brussels.